 Break Vases and Boxes

 You can break vases and boxes by throwing them against the wall, or using a weapon to break them apart.
 There's often rupees hidden inside!

 You can occasionally receive rupees from NPCs by fetching items for them, finishing their side quests, or saving them from monster attacks.

 Look for Hidden Chests

-There's chests hidden every where in Breath of the Wild.
-Look on side paths, under water, high rocks and more to find hidden chests, where rupees can be stored.
+There are chests hidden everywhere in Breath of the Wild.
+Look on side paths, underwater, high rocks and more to find hidden chests, where rupees can be stored.

 Save All the Ancient Parts

-One thing I don't recommend selling are ancient parts.
+I don't recommend selling ancient parts.
 You can find them by interacting with broken guardians or defeating a guardian (some hints on that later!), but they are very valuable to upgrade your Runes and Sheikah Slate, so don't sell them!

 Collect Lots of Food and Ingredients

 One great thing about the inventory in Breath of the Wild is that it's unlimited for materials; you don't get capped off on how many pages of ingredients that you can carry.
 So hoard away: collect every mushroom, herb and plant you see.
 And hunt lots of animals!